openplans/openblock-old/docs/index.rst

 Before you dive in, it's *highly* recommended you spend a little bit of time browsing around http://demo.openblockproject.org and/or http://EveryBlock.com to get a feel for what this software does.
+(But note that the code has diverged considerably since 2009, so everyblock.com has features not present in OpenBlock, and vice versa; the visual design is quite different as well.)

 Also, for a light conceptual background on some of this, particularly the data storage aspect of :doc:`packages/ebpub`, watch the video "Behind the